ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

 errors seem to be reducing as :math:`\Delta x^2`, although at present I am not sure what to make of the fractional convergence rates.

-.. list-table:: Momentum conservation errors
+.. list-table:: Momentum Conservation Errors, DG Order 2 Scheme
   :header-rows: 1
   :widths: 20,40,20,20